kehantan/labbook/docs/buffers_solutions/lb_agar.rst

 * To prepare LB agar, follow the instructions on the LB agar bottle.
 * This procedure can be carried out on lab bench.
 * If there are already extra agar plates prepared then this step can be skipped, but check the plates before use.
-Avoid using contaminated agar plates or agar plates with water vapour condenstaion inside.
+Avoid using contaminated agar plates or agar plates with water vapour condensation inside.

 **Requires**